 It is important that you only take medication as prescribed.
 Try to elevate your head when you sleep, which will help in terms of keeping your mucus thin and runny.
 Try to increase your fluid intake and also get plenty of rest.
 Decongestants should only be used as directed, and any nonprescription nasal sprays shouldn’t be used for any longer than three days, as your symptoms may actually get worse after three days of usage.

 How can I help prevent sinus headaches?

 The pain and discomfort associated with sinus headaches and the accompanying congestion can significantly lower your overall quality of life.
-If you live in Holland, Grandville, South Haven, Grand Haven or Northeast Grand Rapids, Michigan or any of the surrounding communities then contact Michigan ENT & Allergy Specialists to set up your sinus headache consultation with Michigan ENT and Allergy Specialist.
+Set up your sinus headache consultation with Michigan ENT and Allergy Specialist.